Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. _doc_using_tilesets:

-Using TileSets
+Using LayeredTileSets
 ==============

 Introduction
 ------------

 A tilemap is a grid of tiles used to create a game's layout.
-There are several benefits to using :ref:`TileMap <class_TileMap>` nodes to design your levels.
+There are several benefits to using :ref:`LayeredTileMap <class_LayeredTileMap>` nodes to design your levels.
 First, they let you draw a layout by "painting" tiles onto a grid, which is much faster than placing individual :ref:`Sprite2D
 <class_Sprite2D>` nodes one by one.
 Second, they allow for larger levels